A How-To Guide on SMART Goals for Entrepreneurs

 The question is, what are the key drivers to this all-important growth?
 And why do so many companies fail to achieve it?
 We’d argue those companies fail to get everyone on the same page about what their goals are and what it will take to achieve them.
 This is where a SMART goal system can make all the difference.

 Like many companies, we use this system at Ninety to frame up our 90-day goals (known as Rocks), and it works really well.
-So let’s dig into it and see how it can help businesses crush their own goals.
+So let’s dig into it and see how making goals SMART can help businesses succeed.
 After all, as noted author and motivational speaker Zig Ziglar once said, “A goal properly set is halfway reached.”

 The Benefits of SMART Goals